 Introduction to Hydrologic Modeling Using Geospatial Information: On-Demand

-• Understand the importance of datums, coordinate systems and projections
+• Understanding of the importance of datums, coordinate systems, and projections.

-• Describe how GIS can be used to support watershed modeling
+• Knowledge of how GIS can be used to support watershed modeling.

-• Describe how HEC-GeoHMS can be used to develop a watershed model
+• Understanding of how HEC-GeoHMS can be used to develop a watershed model.

 Arthur C. Miller, Ph.D., DWRE

 Dr. Miller is a nationally recognized expert in hydrology, hydraulic engineering, dam safety, and water resource management.
 His over 40 years of experience includes research, consulting, and publishing in hydrology, hydraulics, floodplain delineation, dam safety, bridge scour, river mechanics, sediment transport, and impacts of climate change.
-He is renowned for his expertise in numerical modeling of open channel flow; unsteady flow; hydraulic design techniques for dams, bridges and culverts; river mechanics; and sediment transport.
+He is renowned for his expertise in numerical modeling of open channel flow, unsteady flow, hydraulic design techniques for dams, bridges and culverts; river mechanics; and sediment transport.
 Dr. Miller teaches courses throughout the country on topics ranging from fundamental hydraulics to open channel flow to hydrologic processes.
-He regularly teaches courses for the National Highway Institute, Association of State Dam Safety Officials, Federal Energy Regulatory Commission, and Federal Emergency Management Agency.

 Amanda J. Hess, P.E., CFM